 The degree combines the theoretical underpinnings of core business disciplines, most notably management, marketing, finance, and logistics, and it offers applied study in a practical setting.
 Course work focuses on the competencies that produce graduates who think and write clearly, analyze and evaluate business data accurately, and collaborate with others effectively.

-The Bachelor of Arts and the Bachelor of Science in Psychology degrees each require 124 credits to graduate.
+The Bachelor of Arts in Psychology degree and the Bachelor of Science in Psychology degree each require 124 credits to graduate.
 The psychology major combines the knowledge, skills, and values of psychology with a liberal arts foundation.
 Individuals will develop a knowledge base consisting of concepts, theory, empirical findings, and trends in psychology.

 Participants will understand and apply basic research methods in psychology; use critical thinking and the scientific approach to solve problems related to behavior and mental processes; apply psychological principles to personal and social issues; and understand gender, sexual orientation, race, ethnicity, culture, and class issues in psychological theory, research, and practice.

 The Bachelor of Arts in Communications degree addresses the rapid development of clearly articulated employer needs in digital technologies that have resulted from the unprecedented media convergence in technology, economy, and structure.